Sparse Edge Encoder (SEE): I. Visual recognition in neuronal networks: Mutual information, dynamical range and statistical fluctuations

-\textbf{Mutual information, dynamical range and statistical fluctuations.} Here we employ the Kinouchi-Copelli neuronal network (KCNN) of the size $16 \times 16$ to simulate how visual information is processed at the front end of the visual neural system (such as ganglion cells in the retina).
+Here we employ the Kinouchi-Copelli neuronal network (KCNN) of the size $16 \times 16$ to simulate how visual information is processed at the front end of the visual neural system (such as ganglion cells in the retina).
 As summarized in Figure 3, we use Monte Carlo simulations to compute the mutual information (how sensible the KCNN is), the dynamical range (how sensitive the KCNN is) and the statistical fluctuations (the conventional indicator for criticality).
 Sampling from the natural image ``butterfly", one builds up an ensemble of $16 \times 16$ patches to serve as the incoming stimuli $S_i$, where $i=1,2,\cdots,L^2$ with $L=16$.
 To capture the spatial variations at the small length scale, the inputs are defined as

 Note that the $i$-th neuron in the KCNN can be activated by the external stimuli (the input $X_i$) and/or the synaptic interaction with its neighbor neuron $j$ (the synaptic weight $W_{ij}$).
 The resultant activity of the $i$-th neuron is then captured by the output $Y_i$.
 By varying the synaptic weights $W_{ij}$, one seeks for the optimized parameters where the mutual information between the inputs and outputs is maximized.